CPFM Enterprises LLC, Owner Cesar Costa

 Accelerated 25-Year Coastal Requirement: For condominiums and co-ops that are three or more stories tall and located within three miles of the coastline in Miami-Dade County, the initial recertification is required at 25 years.

-Where Thermography Fits in the Recertificaiton Process
+Where Thermography Fits in the Recertification Process

 When electrical service is 400 amps or greater, thermography is required as part of the recertification process.
 Thermal imaging allows us to detect issues that cannot be seen visually, such as overheating components, loose connections, load imbalances, and early-stage failures.
 This makes thermography a critical tool in identifying hidden electrical risks before certification.